nfwGytautas/hogl/dependencies/README.md

 2. stb_image used to provide the ability to load image data (Compiled into the source with MIT license)

 3. openal-soft used to provide sound API for the library (Must be dynamically linked because of LPGL)

+4. pugixml used to provide xml parsing (Static linked with MIT)